Playing a Latin American Instrument Makes You Happier| 22 July, 2020

 Deriving happiness by playing an instrument has its shortcomings.
 One major challenge is that what you choose to play on that instrument can dictate your mood.
 In some cases, you may also encounter obstacles that may make you feel like losing hope and dropping your interest.
 However, if you know what you achieve from music, you will be persistent.
 Your persistence won’t let you surrender, and you will finally master the tricks.
 It makes you feel like the king you are in your little kingdom when you finally master a drill or pull a difficult music stunt.

 People manifest their tension and stress in different ways, like drinking, eating, and sleeping, among others.
 But playing an instrument strikes a mood of meditation and reflection, creating a sober environment for you to handle your feelings.
 The heart rate, blood pressure, and stress hormones lower as you engage in your instrument game.
 This is why in the COVID-19 stay-at-home period; people are turning into different kinds of music and learning different instruments to beat stress.
 The new sounds of Peru playlist has specifically been trending over the past 100 days or so into the pandemic in this part of the global map.
+If you’re struggling to find ways to focus or decrease stress, online therapy can be a good source of support.
+For more information, you can explore platforms like ReGain and BetterHelp.

 By now, you are probably wondering about which instrument you should start playing, and where the thought of mastering an instrument has been.
 Whether you choose the Cuban guitar, a piano, or conga & claves, you can start simple and advance little by little in your new-found hobby.
 And as they say, “happiness starts with you”.
 You can take charge, pick an instrument, and cultivate your own instrument as you learn and advance your skills.